 - launched a series of community conversations and a large online survey (27,000+ responders) to involve educators, parents and business leaders all over Texas by providing public feedback to help shape the future of state testing and school accountability

 - ensured that curriculum standards are online to review and evaluate during the revision process to inform and involve more educators and the public across the state in helping shape the essential knowledge expectations used to teach our children, crucial to achieving better standards, more buy-in and greater effectiveness in teaching Texas standards in the classroom

 - worked to change SBOE rules now in effect to require publishers to provide a public portal to invite broad input during the review period before textbook adoption, vital to error-free classroom content

-- initiated series of roundtables— titled “Educating the Digital Generation” and “Educating the Children of Poverty” — to discuss critical issues in Texas education, bringing together national and state experts and practitioners to inform and support policy makers and education leadership
+- initiated series of roundtables— titled “Educating the Digital Generation,” “Educating the Children of Poverty,” and “Recruiting, Preparing and Retaining Top Teachers”— to discuss critical issues in Texas education, bringing together national and state experts and practitioners to inform and support policy makers and education leadership

 - drove an effort on the Board to make sure a course for Texas students to understand and manage their personal finances had the critical content needed for real life while also earning a math credit